okeeffed/developer-notes/manual/System-Design/Interviews.md

 - Do we need to display hot trending topics?
 - Will there be any push notification for new (or important) tweets?

-## 2. System Interface Definition
+## 2. API Definition

-Define the API for the system
+Define the API for the system.
+This should help establish the exact contract expected.